-If you are a brand owner, retailer and/or manufacturer of packaging and products, you are impacted by Extended Producer Responsibility (EPR) fees and/or taxes.
-Book early as this workshop sold out in 2019!
+If you are a brand owner, retailer and/or manufacturer of packaging and products, you are impacted by Extended Producer Responsibility (EPR) fees and/or taxes. **Tickets must be bought alongside a 2-day conference ticket**

-This masterclass will take a closer look at what extended producer responsibility schemes in different parts of the world truly cost – including programmes in Canada, Asia and Europe.
-It will evaluate what these programmes cost on a per capita basis and how they have changed as new policies are introduced, including the revised Packaging & Packaging Waste Directive in Europe and movements to full EPR in parts of Canada.
+This workshop will take a closer look at what extended producer responsibility schemes in different parts of the world truly cost – including programs in Canada, Asia and Europe.
+It will evaluate what these programs cost on a per capita basis and how they have changed as new policies are introduced, including the revised Packaging & Packaging Waste Directive in Europe and movements to full EPR in parts of Canada.

-Attendees will also learn about tools that are available to help companies measure their sustainability goals (i.e. EMF reporting).
+Attendees will also learn about tools that are available to help companies measure their sustainability goals (i.e. Ellen MacArthur Foundation reporting).
 The workshop will exemplify how these tools allow companies to use data from fee reports to automatically calculate both internal and external sustainability metrics such as greenhouse gas emissions, recycled content percentages, packaging-to-product ratios and more.

 Agenda to cover: